GovReady/govready-q/Automation.md

 The *value* of each key-value pair is an answer submitted either as plain text or, for file-type questions, as a binary file.
 If submitted as plain text and the question expects non-text data, such as a number, the value will be converted.
 When uploading a binary file, the [multipart/form-data](https://tools.ietf.org/html/rfc2388) content type must be used for the POST request.

 As with the GET API, an API key must be passed in the HTTP <code>Authorization</code> header.
 An API key with write permission must be used.
-You can get an API key from the <a href="/api-keys">API keys page</a>.
+You can get an API key from the API keys page on your Q site.

 If you are using an operating system with a command line and the `curl` tool, you can try out the API by running: